 These unmanaged hotel bookings make the hospitality spend an increasing challenge for client travel managers who track the travel.
 It also causes nightmares in disruption management.
 And for TMCs, this impacts the bottom line directly by limiting one of the most profitable sources of revenue available.

 Compared to airline bookings, the hotel and accommodation business market is a buyers’ market and is significantly more fragmented, with only 25% run by chains.

-Meanwhile, recent Expedia research showed that nearly 45% of business travelers had an accommodation preference that was not available through the standard global distribution system (GDS) inventory.
+Meanwhile, recent Expedia research shows that nearly 45% of business travelers have an accommodation preference that is not available through the standard global distribution system (GDS) inventory.

 Our guide to staying profitable in a fast-changing market dives further into how your TMC can manage content sources more profitably - get your free copy here.

 Lack of rates

 Price is a key consideration for hotel bookings.
 Clients want access to the best, negotiated, exclusive rates, ready to book on their system, and the direct booking channel provides a source of competitive rates against traditional distribution.

 Corporates are traditionally loyal when it comes to airline bookings.
 They enjoy loyalty programs and often have a set of preferred suppliers.
 The only variables are the destinations, flight times, and upsell packages.

 For hotel bookings, however, traveler behavior demonstrates they want more.
 Their accommodation bookings rely on proximity to meetings, the free amenities available - wi-fi, breakfast, shuttles, and more - as well as reviews, and descriptions and images of the locations and rooms.
 The rich content that hoteliers provide on their own sites and specialty apps is a draw beyond what's shared through corporate booking tools and direct agent interaction.